ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 This section covers topics that are explicitly out of scope.

-## Server malfeasance detection
+## Server Malfeasance Detection

 Detection and reporting of server malfeasance should remain out of scope as
-{{!I-D.ietf-ntp-roughtime}} already provides this capability as a core functionality of the protocol.
+{{I-D.ietf-ntp-roughtime}} already provides this capability as a core functionality of the protocol.

-## Additional time information and metadata
+## Additional Time Information and Metadata

 Previous versions of NTP do not transmit additional time information such as time zone data or historical leap seconds, and NTPv5 should not explicitly add